 - producing a feeling of bleakness or desolation

-This can happen if you are not investing enough quality time in your relationships.
+This also means you may feel lonely if you are not investing enough quality time in your relationships.
 Perhaps you have a large friend group, but your interactions with these friends are mostly superficial.
 Maybe you spend a lot of time interacting with people on social media, but you’re missing that deeper connection.
-Maybe you need to take some time out to enjoy a family vacation or just a quiet dinner alone with your spouse to reconnect with those closest to you.
+Either way, you could still be feeling disconnected or alone despite your interaction with others.

 At the most basic level, the word “connectedness” simply means to be united or joined together.

-In fact, we can even feel connected to strangers, if they smile at us, greet us, or acknowledge us in some way.
+However, this word, like “lonely,” also has significant emotional connotations.
+Still, we can feel connected to strangers in small ways, such as if they smile to greet us or acknowledge us in some way.